Djordje-Stojanovic/Java-Practice-Course/README.md

 # JavaMooc
-This is the Repository for all Excercises I did that were in the Mooc.fi Java Course 1 and 2 Course link: https://java-programming.mooc.fi/
+This is the Repository for all Excercises I did that were in the Mooc.fi Java Course in Weeks 1, 2 and 3 Course link: https://java-programming.mooc.fi/